Ouranosinc/xclim/docs/sdba.rst

 ==========================================

-The `xclim.sdba` submodule provides bias-adjustment methods and will eventually provide statistical downscaling algorithms.
+The `xclim.sdba` submodule provides a collection of bias-adjustment methods meant to meant to correct for systematic biases found in climate model simulations relative to observations.
-Almost all adjustment algorithms conform to the `train` - `adjust` scheme, formalized within `TrainAdjust` classes.
+Almost all adjustment algorithms conform to the `train` - `adjust` scheme, meaning that adjustment factors are first estimated on training data sets, then applied in a distinct step to the data to be adjusted.
 Given a reference time series (ref), historical simulations (hist) and simulations to be adjusted (sim), any bias-adjustment method would be applied by first estimating the adjustment factors between the historical simulation and the observation series, and then applying these factors to `sim`, which could be a future simulation::